 Figure 15.1: Partial type hierarchy for the Signature type system, showing string representations of a Java type.
 The type qualifiers are applicable to CharSequence and its subtypes.
-Programmers only need to write the boldfaced qualifiers, in the second row; qualifiers below those are included to improve the internal handling of String literals.
+Programmers only need to write the boldfaced qualifiers; other qualifiers are included to improve the internal handling of String literals.